mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 }
 ```

 You can also invoke MATLAB as a Jenkins tool when you perform a matrix build in your pipeline project.
 This example uses three MATLAB versions (specified in an `axis` block using their tool names) to run a set of MATLAB commands and tests.
-For more information about registering a MATLAB version as a tool, see [Register MATLAB as Jenkins Tool](#register-matlab-as-jenkins-tool).
+For more information about using tools in pipeline projects, see [Use MATLAB as a Tool in Pipeline Project](#use-matlab-as-a-tool-in-pipeline-project).

 ```groovy
 // Declarative Pipeline